ebreton/release-maker/README.md

 Release-maker
 =

-> The best way to enforce a diamond-solid process... is to automate it
+> The best way to make a diamond-solid process... is to automate it

 Table of Content
 --